RaphaelIT7/gmod-holylib/README.md

 Returns the slot of the player this voicedata is originally from.<br>

 #### string VoiceData:GetUncompressedData()
-number decompressSize - The number of bytes to allocate for decompression.<br>

 Returns the uncompressed voice data or an empty string if the VoiceData had no data.<br>
 On failure it will return the number for the status code, see the list below:<br>
 ```cpp